 AUGUST 30, 2016

 Every story about social media eventually mentions Dunbar’s number , a theory popularized by psychologist Robin Dunbar about the relationship between the size of your brain and the size of your average social group.
 He proposed that 150 friends is the average cognitive limit that our brains allow for stable relationships.
 It is therefore irrelevant how many friends you claim to have on Facebook, Twitter, Instagram, Snapchat, and other social media sites.
-Whether it’s 20 or 2,000, most of them are destined to be acquaintances.
-Think about that.
-Where’s the beauty in that?

 The Content Marketing Survival Guide: How to Navigate the Wilds of Social Media